-The Government have now enforced a new law that allows learner drivers to drive on motorways in England, Scotland and Wales.
+In a bid to increase road safety across the United Kingdom, the Government recently enforced new laws that allow learner drivers to drive on motorways in England, Scotland and Wales.

-The change to the law comes as a way to ensure that more drivers are aware of how to use the motorway safely as oppose to venturing onto the carriageway for the first time by themselves with no experience or prior knowledge.
-Until now, the only way to receive driving lessons on the motorway was to undertake a voluntary Pass Plus scheme after attaining a driving license.
+The change to the law came to ensure that more drivers are aware of how to use the motorway safely, as oppose to venturing onto the carriageway for the first time by themselves with no experience or prior knowledge.
+Until the change, the only way to receive driving lessons on the motorway was to undertake a voluntary Pass Plus scheme after attaining a driving license.

-To ensure that the lessons are undertaken in the safest manner possible, the rule changes come with strict criteria that must be adhered to before a student is allowed on the motorway.
+To ensure that the lessons are undertaken in the safest manner possible, strict criteria have been created and all must be adhered to before a student is allowed on the motorway.

 These criteria state that a learner is only allowed to drive on the motorway when they are driving a vehicle that is equipped with dual controls and they are accompanied by an approved driving instructor.